 - 19. The LME in September 2008 published Notice 08/387: A374 which defined the at-the-money delta and require options volatilities contributions to include Strike Prices away from the money (wings) in addition to the at-the-money Strike Prices.
 The LME believes publishing the wing volatilities data provides better price transparency to reflect the volatility skews that may be present in each of these series. - 20.
 The "at-the-money" is defined as 50 delta rather than the "at-the-money" Strike Price, as the LME has determined (with historic market feedback) that using 50 delta as the mid-point provides better spacing for longer-dated option contracts and provides a more useful surface for interpolation.
-The additional four deltas -/+ 10 and -/+25 proposed were approved as they are the most commonly quoted on the LME, with active options trading members already quoting and marking to a volatility surface.
+The additional four deltas /+ 10 and -/+25 proposed were approved as they are the most commonly quoted on the LME, with active options trading members already quoting and marking to a volatility surface.
 Members are therefore required to submit the following five delta points for each Metal Option series: -10, -25, +50, +25 and +10. - 21.
 Members are required to complete the 'Volatility' field in LMEsmart (Tag 5678 in the LMEsmart Fix Specification) for "Cleared Option Contracts" when matching or registering Cleared Option Contracts transacted in US dollars, in order to support the LME's methodology for determining the Closing Prices for Traded Options. - 22.
-The futures hedge (F) should be input to the 'Volatility' field before the traded volatility (V) without any decimal points or punctuation marks.
-The traded volatility should be input immediately after the futures hedge expressed as a four digit percentage with a decimal point after the first two digits.
-For example, a Cleared Option Contract that has traded with a volatility of 18.50% with a corresponding futures hedge of US dollar 5,675 should be input and registered as 567518.50 (i.e. FFFFVV.VV); or a traded volatility of 16.00% with a corresponding futures hedge of US dollar 12750.75 should be input and registered as 127507516.00 (i.e. FFFFFFVV.VV).
+The futures hedge (F) executed with the associated option leg should be input to the 'Underlying Price' field.
+If a live option is traded then the closest futures price to when the Traded Option was executed should be inputted to 'Underlying Price' field.

-"Cleared Option Contracts" were known as "Exchange Option Contracts" prior to the version of the Rules that took effect on 22 May 2017 (LME Notice 17 / 116 dated 4 April 2017).
+&lt;sup>1 "Cleared Option Contracts" were known as "Exchange Option Contracts" prior to the version of the Rules that took effect on 22 May 2017 (LME Notice 17 / 116 dated 4 April 2017).

-- 23. The data field used for the traded volatility and the futures hedge is not a mandatory matching field for Cleared Option Contracts and each Member will only be able to see the information relevant to its own company.
+- 23. The volatility (V) should be input to the 'Volatility' field.
+The traded volatility should be input as a four digit percentage with a decimal point after the first two digits.
+For example, a Cleared Option Contract that has traded with a volatility of 18.50% should be input and registered as 18.50 (VV.VV); - 24.
+The data field used for the traded volatility and the futures hedge is not a mandatory matching field for Cleared Option Contracts and each Member will only be able to see the information relevant to its own company.
 The input of this data is mandatory for the purpose of supplying traded information to the LME Trading Operations department and will be used to assist in the valuation procedure.
-The LME Matching Operations and Market Surveillance teams will also have access to the information in this data field. - 24.
+The LME Matching Operations and Market Surveillance teams will also have access to the information in this data field. - 25.
 The LME believes that the use of traded data for Cleared Option Contracts enhances the quality of the volatility surface used by Trading Operations when analysing Member submissions.
 This also provides the LME with additional price transparency and clarity for Member-to-Member transactions that have been traded throughout the day.

-25. Voluntary Client contributions
+26. Voluntary Client contributions